adilanwar2399/ESBMC-ibmc/README.md

 A number of benchmarks referred to in the paper that are not amongst the 133 benchmarks included in the other benchmark folders.

+### Multiple_Loops

+A number of benchmarks that are not part of the paper, they contain multiple loops.

 ## Code_Pipelines

 This folder contains a set of Python scripts for invoking our LLM pipelines.
 As mentioned in the paper, we developed 6 pipelines which invoke ChatGPT in different ways to generate candidate invariants.